avillag/Data-110/Week1.md

 ### Coding
 I have never coded, so my classes this semester are entirely new!
 If anyone has any recommended reading material or resources for a newbie in tech, I'd appreciate it!
-Right now, I mostly solve problems by watching YouTube videos.
+Right now, I am mostly watching YouTube videos to try to problem solve.
 The first code I tried was in C ++ (P.S.
 Downloading Visual Studio and Clang on Mac was a nightmare; it took me two days, and I'm not sure it's installed correctly.
 Here is my first code in VS:
 ```C++
 #include <iostream>
 int main() {